ezsystems/ezpersonalization-documentation/docs/definitions.md

 #### Catalog Data

-[Content](#content) that is used to build the catalog that is used for the Service.
+[Content](#content) that is used to build the Catalog used for the Service.
-The catalog data can contain different content types
+The Catalog data can contain different content types.

 ####Category path